--> Skip to Main Content

 Rohrbach Library

-As Kutztown transitioned from a Normal School to a state teacher's college and then to a fully-fledged state college, the small library became woefully outdated.
-It was decided that a new library would be built while the old one became the Graduate Center.
-On November 14th, 1968, classes were canceled and approximately 2,000 students took place in the "book walk" where students would gather a stack of books from the old library and carry them to the new one.
-Begun at 8 AM, the book walk finished the move 75 minutes before the day's 4 PM deadline.
-It was dedicated on May 24, 1969, and cost $1,336,000 to build.
-The library is named in honor of the sixth president, Dr. Quincy A.W.
-Rohrbach who led the charge for Kutztown to become a true state college.
+In the early 1900s, the school administration of Keystone State Normal School planned to consolidate the separate libraries held by the Philomathean Literary Society and the Keystone Literary Society.
+The initial library was built to house 1,000 volumes at the cost of $110,000.
+Ground was broken on March 17, 1913, and the building was completed in 1915.
+When the Keystone State Normal School transitioned to a state teacher's college in 1928 and then a comprehensive state college in 1960, the small library was no longer suitable for the college; the decision was made to build a new library while the original library would become the Graduate Center.
+The groundbreaking ceremony for the new library was held on October 22, 1966.
+On November 14th, 1968, after construction was completed, classes were canceled and approximately 2,000 students took place in the "book walk" where students transferred the collections from the original library to the new building.
+It began at 8 AM, and the book walk finished the move 75 minutes before the day's 4 PM deadline.
+Construction of the new library cost $1,336,000, and it was completed in 1969; the dedication ceremony took place on May 24, 1969.
+The library is named in honor of Dr. Quincy A.W.
+Rohrbach, Kutztown's sixth president who served from 1934 to 1959 and led the charge for Kutztown to become a true state college.

 Schaeffer Auditorium